lumol-org/lumol/Contributing.md

 [here](https://help.github.com/articles/using-pull-requests/) for Github model of pull request); or you can send me patches by email at luthaf@luthaf.fr.

-If you want to pick something easy to get started with code, have a look at the [Level:Easy](https://github.com/lumol-org/lumol/labels/L%3AEasy) issues.
+If you want to work on the code and pick something easy to get started, have a look at the [Level:Easy](https://github.com/lumol-org/lumol/labels/L%3AEasy) issues.

 If you want to add a new feature to Lumol, please create an issue so that we